Natural disasters questions

 Has the weather ever damaged something that you owned?

-There is also a natural disasters vocabulary worksheet to go along with this activity.
+There are also 6 natural disasters worksheets to go along with this activity that include vocabulary matching, writing, and puzzles.

 Disaster idioms and expressions